mariuscaptari/chatapp/README.md

 ---

 In a production environment, we need to manage the containers that run the applications and ensure that there is no downtime.
-For instance, if a container goes down, another container needs to start.
+For instance, if a container goes down, another container needs to start as soon as possible.
 We rely on Kubernetes to manage resources for us and keep our app always available.
 To achieve this, we make use of the following Kubernetes features:

 - Service discovery and load balancing through the use of Ingress Ngninx
 - Storage orchestration for the database volumes